 This is the history of youth hostels you can read in Open to All – how youth hostels changed the world.

-*Bertha Gough left a fascinating description of early hotels, and their beds, in her diary which was much later copied by another member.
+*Berta Gough left a fascinating description of early hotels, and their beds, in her diary which was much later copied by another member.
 As a record of early hostels, and their users’ philosophical approach to life, it cannot be beaten.
-More about Bertha and her diary here.
+More about Berta and her diary here.